navpil/navpil.github.io/_posts/2023-10-24-russianmuter.md

 And when we gathered together our conversation was a language mix.
 However the rule "whatever at home, Ukrainian in shops" still hold true for me.

-I dated and marrired a Ukrainian speaking woman.
+I dated and married a Ukrainian speaking woman.
 But when our first child was born I decided to speak Russian with him.
 So that he won't miss out the opportunities Russian language could offer.
 I wanted him to become bilingual, as I was.